kmsaumcis/mcis6273_f23_datamining/homework/hw1/hw1.md

 generated in the prior part until the next part of this homework.

-Let's find out about our data ... learn a few things about what is there.
+Let's find out about our data to learn a few things about what is there.

 You will need to use the original dataset (not